 Note: The if the other mold is not symmetrical to the first, a similar procedure can be followed using slightly different selections in the Parting Line feature.

 24 Stock feature.

-Right-click the cavity solid body and select Insert into New Part.
+Right-click the cavity solid body in the Solid Bodies folder of the FeatureManager design tree and click Insert into New Part.
 Use the name runner-Cav_1.
 A stock feature Stock-runner-1 is created.